Dani Stevenson

-Dani Stevenson (born September 3, 1980) is an American contemporary R&B singer-songwriter.
-She is best known for her background vocals on Nelly's single, "Hot in Herre" and her own singles, "Honk Your Horn" (featuring Missy Elliott) and "Yo, Yo, Yo" which was featured in the film XXX starring Vin Diesel.
+Dani Stevenson (born September 3, 1980) is an American contemporary R&B singer.
+She is best known for her background vocals on Nelly's 2002 single "Hot in Herre", which peaked the Billboard Hot 100.
+Her 2002 single, "Honk Your Horn" (featuring Missy Elliott), entered two Hot Singles Sales charts.

 Early life

 At the age of 12, Dani Stevenson moved from her hometown Atlanta, Georgia, to Harlem, New York.
 Upon her arrival in Harlem, she had deep aspirations of pursuing a music career.
-She went on to perform the National Anthem at a junior high graduation and appeared in various talent contests.
+She went on to perform the national anthem at a junior high graduation and appeared in various talent contests.
 In 1998, she performed at the Greenwich Village open mic circuit.